marcgreen/semantic-joplin/similar-notes/README.md

 ## Future Work / Bugfixes

 - start initial embedding computation only on user trigger, not automatically
+- need to use event queue to re-embed notes that were sync'd from other devices...
+  - save event cursor to disk so we can ensure we don't miss anything
+- when switching between notes quickly, it's not clear list is outdated for a few secs
 - remove linked notes from results (since they are obv already known/accounted for by user)
 - setting to exclude specified notebooks from being included (borrow more code from Note Graph UI plugin)
 - optimize similarity calculations, and when they happen, for more responsive UI